myarotskaya/architecture-center/docs/data/solutions/interactive-data-exploration.md

 - [Azure Machine Learning Experimentation Services](/azure/machine-learning/preview/experimentation-service-configuration)
 - [The Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview)

+## Architecture

+Although the goal of this scenario is to support interactive data analysis, the data cleansing, sampling, and structuring tasks involved in data science often include long-running processes.
+That makes a [batch processing](./batch-processing.md) architecture appropriate.

 ## Technology choices

 Typical technologies used for interactive data exploration include: